GPT-2 – Language Models are Unsupervised Multitask Learners

 'Joke': '[me narrating a documentary about narrators] "I can't hear what they're saying cuz I'm talking"'}

-In order to use the xl model, i.e. the one with 1.5B parameters, I change it to FP16 to avoid running out of memory.
+To be able to use the xl model, that is, the one with 1.5B parameters, I switch it to FP16 to avoid running out of memory.

 import torch